 You know that people will try just about anything to get a good deal.
 So have an idea of what you’re cool with, and what you’re not, so that you can be clear on your coupon.

 - Be sure to note if you have a minimum purchase for the offer to be valid.

 - If you have multiple locations, or you are part of a franchise, indicate which stores will accept this offer.

 - Set an expiration date to create a sense of urgency.

 - Allow them to be shared.
 Photocopies of a coupon are not typically cool, but sharing can be good.
 It’s up to you to decide whether you need to just have a code to get the offer, a funny catchphrase, the physical coupon, an email forwarded from a friend, etc.

 So, are you ready?
 Do you want to start filling those seats with… you guessed it… more butts?
 Coupon advertising is a proven restaurant advertising program that increases profit for many types of restaurants including Mexican, Asian, Pizza, Fast Food, Quick Serve, Ice Cream and FroYo, Italian, BBQ and others.
-Contact us and we can help you decide which offer will be most profitable for your restaurant.

 Finding the best ways to advertise in your local area is key to driving new customers through the door every single day.
 Learn more about some of the top restaurant marketing tactics and how to apply them to your restaurant.